JQ-Networks/UnifiedMessageRelay/README.md

 + Support text forward between QQ and Telegram
 + Images from QQ will be forwarded to Telegram, but Telegram images will be forwarded via links
-+ Telegram stickers will be converted to emojis, with link if enabled IMAGE_LINK_MODE
++ Telegram stickers will be converted to emojis, with the link if enabled IMAGE_LINK_MODE
-+ Some QQ emojis will be converted to unicode emojis
++ Some QQ emojis will be converted to Unicode emojis
 + Support temporarily disable forwarding
 + Support commands, use `!!show commands` or `!!cmd` to list